(Last updated on August 5, 2024.)

 Shamisen Bunka Symbols

-A variety of symbols can be added besides a note.
+A variety of symbols can be added beside a note.
 They can be moved or deleted.

 Attributes(Invisible)